vndee/llm-sandbox/README.md

 # Create a new sandbox session
 with SandboxSession(image="python:3.9.19-bullseye", keep_template=True, lang="python") as session:
-    # Run some Python code in the sandbox
     result = session.run("print('Hello, World!')")
     print(result)

 # With custom Dockerfile
 with SandboxSession(dockerfile="Dockerfile", keep_template=True, lang="python") as session:
-    # Run some Python code in the sandbox
     result = session.run("print('Hello, World!')")
     print(result)

 # Or default image
 with SandboxSession(lang="python", keep_template=True) as session:
-    # Run some Python code in the sandbox
     result = session.run("print('Hello, World!')")
     print(result)
 ```